timoSchma/timoSchma/README.md

 ### Hi there, I am Timo Schmalz 👋

-- 🔭 I’m currently studying at [Karlsruhe Institute of Technology](https://www.kit.edu) 🇩🇪
+- 🔭 I’m currently working as a quality enginner at Bosch Sensortec [Karlsruhe Institute of Technology]([https://www.bosch-sensortec.com/]) 🇩🇪
-- 🌱 I’m currently learning Reinforcement Learning, Simulation and Machine Learning
+- 🌱 I’m interested in Reinforcement Learning, Simulation and Machine Learning and Data Science in general.
 - 💬 Ask me about anything related to semiconductor manufacturing, machine learning and guitar playing 🎸

 <a href="https://github.com/timoSchma">